timanrebel/Parse/README.md

 Parse
 =====

-Appcelerator Titanium module for the Parse SDK
+Appcelerator Titanium module for the Parse SDK.